zoogen/zoo/language.md

 ### Parentheses

 In signatures, parentheses are required to indicate parameters.
-In signatures and usages, they also demarcate precedence.
+In signatures and usages, they also demarcate precedence, if only for clarity.

 ```
 a = 1